Accessibility Reports and Multi-Year Plans

 Accessibility Resource Hub

-The YRDSB Accessibility Resource Hub is an open-access and centralized web space that continues to be updated with best practice resources and guidelines to educate and support the system in making learning and working environments more accessible.
+The YRDSB Accessibility Resource Hub is a centralized web space on the BWW that continues to be updated with best practice resources and guidelines to educate and support the system in making learning and working environments more accessible.

 3.2 Accessible Formats and Communication Supports